vookimedlo/git2changelog/README.md

 # Purpose
 git2changelog analyzes git repositories to generate formatted changelogs

+# Origin

+This is a fork of https://github.com/jduncan-rva/git2changelog which appears to not be maintaned anymore.

 # Usage
 ```bash
 git2changelog -r REPO -b BEGIN_TAG [-e END_TAG -s SEARCH_STRING]